rbw/flask-journey/README.rst

 **api/users/views.py**

-The ``flask_journey.utils.route`` decorator is used with standard Flask blueprints and enables easy (de)serialization and validation with the help of the Marshmallow library.
+The ``flask_journey.route`` decorator is used with standard Flask blueprints and enables easy (de)serialization and validation with the help of the Marshmallow library.

 .. code-block:: python

   from flask import Blueprint
-  from flask_journey.utils import route from db import create_user, get_user
+  from flask_journey import route from db import create_user, get_user

   from .schema import UserSchema